 Final Thoughts

-It’s not exactly typical for your German Shepherd to stop eating, but it’s also not uncommon.
+It’s not typical for your German Shepherd to stop eating, but it’s also not uncommon.
 When your German Shepherd stops eating, you need to take the necessary steps to figure out the source of the problem and how to address it.
 Here’s a recap of what you can try:

-- Switch his food or food type in case he’s bored.
+• Switch his food or food type in case he’s bored.

-- Add wet food or warm water to boost his appetite and make his food more palatable and fragrant.
+• Add wet food or warm water to boost his appetite and make his food more palatable and fragrant.

-- Keep an eye on his other behaviors to see how his mood and movements have changed.
+• Monitor his other behaviors to see how his mood and movements have changed.

-- Call the vet and schedule an appointment to have him checked over.
+• Call the vet and schedule an appointment to have him checked over.